-Cochrane Kidney and Transplant does not cover treatment for renal tumours or stones, this is covered by Urology) or interstitial cystitis (this is covered by Incontinence).
+Cochrane Kidney and Transplant does not cover treatment for renal tumours or stones (this is covered by Urology) or interstitial cystitis (this is covered by Incontinence).

 Possible overlaps may occur with the following Cochrane groups:

-- Anaesthesia, Critical & Emergency Care (protection of renal function)
+- Anaesthesia, Critical & Emergency Care (protection of kidney function)

 - Common Mental Disorders (treatment of depression in CKD population)